 The healthcare information and market research services industry is highly competitive.
 We have traditionally competed with healthcare organizations' internal marketing, market research and/or quality improvement departments that create their own performance measurement tools, and with relatively small specialty research firms that provide survey-based healthcare market research and/or performance assessment.
 Our primary competitors among such specialty firms include Press Ganey, which we believe has significantly higher annual revenue than us, and three or four other firms that we believe have lower annual revenue than us.
 We also compete with market research firms and technology solutions which provide survey-based, general market research or voice of the customer feedback capabilities and firms that provide services or products that complement healthcare performance assessments, such as healthcare software or information systems.
 Although only a few of these competitors have offered specific services that compete directly with our services, many of these competitors have substantially greater financial, information gathering, and marketing resources than us and could decide to increase their resource commitments to our market.
 Furthermore, we do not have a publicly traded group of peers, which makes it difficult to compare and benchmark performance to other similar companies.
-There are relatively few barriers to entry into our market, and we expect increased competition in our market share losses, among other factors.
+There are relatively few barriers to entry into our market, and we expect increased competition in our market which could adversely affect our operating results through pricing pressure, increased marketing expenditures, and market share losses, among other factors.
 There can be no assurance that we will continue to compete successfully against existing or new competitors.